alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   irrelevant to you.
 Default: false.
 * `EliteDangerous.enableCarrierAnnouncements` (boolean): whether or not to process fleet carrier events.
 Default: true.
+* `EliteDangerous.enableAutoUpdateCheck` (boolean): whether or not to automatically check for updates on profile startup.
+Default: true.
 * `EliteDangerous.flightAssistOff` (boolean): whether to automatically toggle FlightAssist off on liftoff.
 Default: true.
 * `EliteDangerous.hyperspaceDethrottle` (boolean): same thing as the SC assist